Citrus Community College

 SPECIAL INSTRUCTIONS TO APPLICANTS:

 Applications are considered legal documents, and as such, all areas of the application must be completed or your application packet will be considered incomplete, and will not be moved forward.
 While it may be appropriate in some areas of your application to use "NA" (not applicable), do not use terms such as "see resume" or "see attached".
+When listing your work experience, please specify the beginning and end dates for each job you held and describe your experience.

 Applicants are responsible for ensuring that all required documents, and those additional documents you choose to include, are attached BEFORE clicking the "Finished Attaching Documents" button and confirming.
 It is advisable to attach "Optional" documents first, and then "Required" documents once you are ready to click on the "Finished Attaching Documents" button and confirming.